-The Grant Application will be available by invitation for accepted LOIs on September 25, 2020.
-The deadline for submitting the proposal will be October 24th, at midnight.
+The Grant Application will be available by invitation for accepted LOIs on September 24, 2021.
+The deadline for submitting the proposal will be October 29th, at 5 pm.

 Can you give us guidance on which Focus Area is appropriate for our LOI and Grant Proposal?

 What are the Impact 100 Palm Beach County geographical boundaries?
 Where must the grant funds be spent?

 The geographical boundary begins at Lake Worth Road and goes south to the Broward County line.
 The entire Impact 100 Palm Beach County $100,000 grant must be spent within this area and benefit the southern Palm Beach County area.
 To see a map of this geographical boundary, please click here.

 Are we eligible for an Impact 100 Palm Beach County grant if our nonprofit organization is not physically located within the geographical boundaries?

 Yes.
 However, the project or program must be designated for and implemented totally within our geographical boundaries.

 What communication can we expect from Impact 100 Palm Beach County throughout the Grant process?

 Communications will originate from our 2021 - 2022 Grant Review Chairs (Ingrid Kennemer and Noreen Payne) as well as the Community Foundation for Palm Beach and Martin Counties.

 Applicants who submit a Letter of Intent (LOI) will be notified whether or not they have been selected to submit a full Grant Proposal.
 Organizations who have not been invited to submit a full Grant Proposal may request feedback on their LOI by contacting our Grant Review Co-Chairs.